 The campsite last evening had a view of the lake and was a short walk through an open common grassy area to its bank.
-As the sun was setting behind me, I just sat at a bench under a hemlock tree and simply watched a loon fish in the middle of the lake and mallards along the edge.
-Of many lessons I have learned on this trip, one of the most enjoyable and rewarding is just to settle down and enjoy the moment in front of you.
-I have not always been good at just "sitting".
+As the sun was setting behind me, I just sat at a bench under a hemlock tree and simply watched a loon fish in the middle of the lake and mallards along its edge.
+Of many lessons I have learned on this trip, one of the most enjoyable and rewarding is just to settle down and savor the moment in front of you.
+I have not always been good at just "sitting" and relaxing.
 As dusk approaches, in vain, I keep an eye out for the moose to grandiosely make an appearance at the edge of the lake.

 The mountains, lakes and towns of Central Adirondacks make for a splendid ride.
 You certainly understand why this is a favorite destination of many vacationers.
-I have climbed about 10,000 feet in the last few days, but they are not arduous with the payoff of the scenery.
+I have climbed about 10,000 feet in the last few days, but they do not fell arduous with the payoff of the scenery.

 It has been 21 days and over 1500 miles since my last full day off the bicycle.
 I am looking forward to this weekend before we saddle up and finish the trip next Sunday, if all goes well.